kevinbaross/challenge12_credit_risk_analysis/report.md

   * Recall scores = 99% for non-defaulted loan and 91% for defaulted loan

   The recall score measures the number of actually defaulted loan that the model correctly classified as default.
 It is calculated by dividing true positive by the sum of true positive and false negative.
+With the non-defaulted loan, we can see that the model coorectly predicted 99% of the instances, whereas such figure is only 91% for the defaulted one.

   Explanation 1